10 Tips To Master Your Aid Station Strategy

 This one’s an old Navy SEAL saying.

-As much as you don’t want to waste time, stressing and rushing through an aid station too fast can lead you to forget vital stuff and paying for it later down the line when you’re low on sugar or water.
+As much as you don’t want to waste time, stressing and rushing through an aid station too fast can lead you to forget vital stuff and pay for it later down the line when you’re low on sugar or water.

 The best aid station strategy is all about efficiency.

-#9: Cool off
+#9: Cool Off

+Solution?
 Pour water over your head.

-And if you really want to nail it, don’t even slow down to a walk!
+And if you really want to nail it, don’t even slow down to a walk.

 If possible, keep running as you pass through.

-This may not be possible if you are running an ultramarathon and need to re-stock your hydration pack, but if its a road race with regular aid stations, you should be able to pick up what you need on the fly.
+This may not be possible if you are running an ultramarathon and need to re-stock your hydration pack, but if it’s a road race with regular aid stations, you should be able to pick up what you need on the fly.

-If you end up slowing to a walk or a standstill, your body might like it a little too much- especially in the later stages of your race.
+If you end up slowing to a walk or a standstill, your body might like it a little too much, especially in the later stages of your race.

 It’s a trap!